15H44N/15H44N/README.md

 ## Hey Visitor!

 ### About Me
-I am a 3rd year Electronics & Communication Undergraduate at Birla Institute of Technology Mesra.
+I'm an Electronics & Communication Undergraduate at Birla Institute of Technology Mesra.
 I play the keyboard, which is totally irrelevant in any sense.
 I also like to spend wayyy to much time automating random stuff, which is just fun really.